Click on the blue course titles for more information.

 This service-learning course will focus on key operational aspects of campus sustainability using UVM as a case study.
 The course will explore campus operations through the lens of the Sustainability Tracking, Assessment and Rating System (STARS), a framework of the Association for Advancement of...
 READ MORE

 This course will consider the emerging discipline of sustainability systems research from an integrative natural and social science perspective.
 We will start off with a study of carrying capacity in ecological systems and move on to theories of ecological resilience, adaptation and restoration....
 READ MORE

-Do you want to make the systems you work and live in more environmentally, socially and economically sustainable?
-Systems Thinking is an integral part of understanding sustainability.
-Systems Thinking will enable you to see “the big picture” (the forest and the trees).
-Systems Thinking synthesizes...
+How can we make the systems that we work and live in to be more environmentally, socially and economically sustainable?
+Systems Thinking is integral to understanding sustainability.
+Systems Thinking enables you to see “the big picture” by synthesizing information from many different perspectives...
 READ MORE

 This course will explore the field of environmental communication and the ways that environmental information is created, framed, and disseminated in a digital age.
 Students will practice locating and evaluating information about environmental topics, and then using this information to convey...
 READ MORE